CS506/fall2016-group1/docs/sprint1/design-sufficiency-measurements.md

 4.ii.c | No

 # Notes
 1. Percentages have been rounded off to the previous nearest integer.
 2. Total sufficiency of all the design diagrams is the average sufficiency percentage of each set of requirements.

-The following tables provide information about what are the requirements covered by our design models.
+&nbsp;&nbsp;&nbsp;The following tables provide information about what are the requirements covered by our design models.
 The first column in every table tells the type of design diagram.
 The second column lists the requirements covered by the design.

 ### Login
 Design diagram |	Requirements Covered
 --- | :---:
-Activity diagram	3(i,ii(b,c,d))
+Activity diagram | 3(i,ii(b,c,d))
-Data flow model	3(i,ii(b,d))
+Data flow model |	3(i,ii(b,d))
-State diagram	3(ii(b,d))
+State diagram |	3(ii(b,d))

 ### Register
 Design diagram |	Requirements Covered